RobertCraigie/prisma-client-py/docs/index.md

 It should be noted that whenever you make changes to your `schema.prisma` file you will have to re-generate the client, you can do this automatically by running `prisma generate --watch`.

-The simplest asynchronous Prisma Client Python application looks something like this:
+The simplest asynchronous Prisma Client Python application will either look something like this:

 ```py
 import asyncio